electronstudio/python_book/chapters/minecraft.rst

 .. topic:: Exercise

-   Change the height of the jump.
+   * Change the height of the jump.

 .. topic:: Exercise

-   Make the jump faster.
+   * Make the jump faster.

 .. topic:: Exercise

-   Move the player in X and Z directions as well as Y during the jump.
+   * Move the player in X and Z directions as well as Y during the jump.

 .. topic:: Advanced